nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app.<br>
        Expected: The most recent window size and location is retained.

 3. Saving teaching course preferences

    1. Type `teach t/cs2103t` in the command box and press Enter.<br>
-      Expected: The default teaching course is set to `cs2103t`.
+      Expected: The default teaching course is set to `CS2103T`.

    2. Close the window and re-launch the app.<br>
-      Expected: The default teaching course remains as `cs2103t` and list of TAs only contains those teaching CS2103T.
+      Expected: The default teaching course remains as `CS2103T` and list of TAs only contains those teaching CS2103T.

 ### Deleting a person